nourselim/RAG-Chatbot-for-One-Pagers/README.md

 # DeBotte AI - Employee Skills Finder

 An intelligent RAG-based chatbot that helps managers find the best-suited employees for projects by analyzing One-Pager documents.
+This project was done in one week as part of The Bridge Program at Deloitte Innovation Hub.

 ## 🚀 Features